 The campus has grown from a single ministry to one that offers a variety of services to the senior community.
-The work of these early sisters has flourished into what is now known as Felician Village: a continuum-of-care campus which serves needs through independent living at The Gardens, rehabilitative services at Next Step, assisted living at The Court and The Villa, and skilled nursing care at St. Mary’s Home.
+The work of these early sisters has flourished into what is now known as Felician Village: a continuum-of-care campus which serves needs through independent senior living at The Gardens, rehabilitation services at Next Step, assisted living at The Court and The Villa, and skilled nursing care at St. Mary’s Home.

 Next Step Rehabilitation Center offers inpatient and outpatient care, physical and occupational therapy, and speech and language pathology.

-The Court, state-certified residential care apartment complex (RCAC) with assisted living apartments, was opened in 1998 with 32 one and two-bedroom apartments.
+The Court, a state-certified residential care apartment complex (RCAC) with assisted living apartments, was opened in 1998 with 32 one and two-bedroom apartments.
 In 2010, an addition added 16 more apartments to bring the total to 48 apartments.
 That same project included a new kitchen and dining room.